Win-Win Simple Solution or Financial Disaster?

 - Parenting plan alternatives should be developed for any custody conflicts.

-The divorce lawyer should explain the secondary terms that are often not addressed in a divorce mediation if a spouse does not raise them.
-A few such terms may include:
+The Orange County divorce lawyer should explain the secondary terms that are frequently not addressed in a divorce mediation if a party does not raise them.
+A few of many such terms may include:

 - Post-separation accounting to obtain reimbursement from a party who spent community funds disproportionately after separation;